When You Leave

 - Talk to your healthcare team or the manager of the area

-- Leave a written message or card for the staff
+- Leave a written message for the staff

 - Talk to the staff caring for you or their manager and tell them your concerns